brazilian-dev/tools/PEOPLE.md

-# Twitter
+# People

-People to follow on Twitter
+People to follow

 ## Summary: